Ministry of Hope:

 New to the Nursery?
 If you are new to the Dulin Nursery, we ask that you complete a registration form upon arrival.
 You will sign-in your child and be given a pager.
 You may leave a diaper bag with your child’s name on it; please label all items left in the nursery.
 To maintain an allergy and nut free environment parents are asked not to bring toys, stuffed animals, food, or drink.
 Snacks and drinks will be provided by our childcare workers; you may ask upon sign-in what is being served on that day.
 For any questions or concerns, please contact the Dulin office.

 If you have more questions or would like to learn more about Sunday morning opportunities contact our Sunday School Superintendent, Linda Miller at the church office.
-You can also read the Sunday School Brochure.You can download the Sunday School forms here - Children's Form.
+You can also read the Sunday School Brochure.You can download the Sunday School forms here.
 Each quarter our Sunday School program takes an offering for outreach and missions.
-This Quarter we will be supporting Our Hope Garden.
+This Quarter we will be supporting Free Minds Book Club and Writing Workshop.

 Dulin Church Library has been serving our community for over 50 years!
 Our library is named in honor of a generous donor and founder of our library, Mrs. Fannie M. Shreve.
 The library seeks to offer the latest readings in Christian topics and religious issues.
 We also are continually updating our collection of children and youth books.
 The library is open every day of the week from 8:30am-4:30pm and on Sunday mornings from 8:30am-12:30pm.
 If you have questions about the library contact the Dulin Church office.